A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Asymptotic Performance Analysis

 Using \eqref{Eq:Taylor}, $\mathcal{S}_{\infty}$ and $\mathcal{L}_{\infty}$ can be obtained in a straightforward manner for any fading model, provided that the MGF $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u)$ is readily available.

-Next, the low-SNR performance of the considered system is assessed in terms of the minimum normalized energy per information bit required to reliably convey any positive rate as well as of the wide-band slope \cite{J:Verdu}. \begin{proposition} The low-SNR EC performance of diversity receivers can be assessed by using a second-order expansion of the EC around $E_s/N_0 \rightarrow 0^+$ as
+Next, the low-SNR performance of the considered system is assessed in terms of the minimum normalized energy per information bit to reliably convey any positive rate and the wide-band slope \cite{J:Verdu}. \begin{proposition} The low-SNR EC performance of diversity receivers can be assessed by using a second-order expansion of the EC around $E_s/N_0 \rightarrow 0^+$ as

 where $\dot{R}(0)$ and $\ddot{R}(0)$ denote the first and second order derivatives of the EC with respect to the SNR, ${E_s}/{N_0}$, and are given by

 \end{proposition} \begin{proof} Using \cite[Eq.
 (22)]{J:Matthaiou}, $\dot{R}(0)$ and $\ddot{R}(0)$ can be respectively expressed as